Home > Country

 Coastline Extent: 965 km.

-Climate: Temperate; warm, dry summer; precipitation meager and very erratic.
+Climate: Temperate; warm, dry summer; precipitation meager and erratic.

 Natural Resources: Salt, basalt rock, limestone, kaolin, fish, clay and gypsum.